 Cloud Migration Risks

-We can say security is the main risk in cloud migration.
+We can say the main risk in cloud migration is cloud security.
 However, privacy and legal issues come after security.

 For companies, any loss of data or any kind of data breach is unacceptable.
 Eliminating or minimizing security risks is of vital importance for institutions.
 Only authorized users should have access to IT resources to maintain security.
 We will discuss the security topic in more detail under the other heading.